Vikas9kumargupta/ToDo-Management/README.md

-Todo Management Project
+# Todo Management Project

-Overview
+## Overview

 This application is designed to help users effectively manage their tasks and stay organized.
 It provides features for creating, editing, deleting, prioritizing tasks, and setting deadlines and reminders.

-Features:
+## Features:

-Task Creation: Users can input task details, including titles, descriptions, due dates, and priorities.
+- Task Creation: Users can input task details, including titles, descriptions, due dates, and priorities.

-Task Search: Users can get task details by ID, and title about added tasks and keep reminding themselves.
+- Task Search: Users can get task details by ID and title about added tasks and keep reminding themselves.

-Task Editing: Existing tasks can be modified to update information or change their status.
+- Task Editing: Existing tasks can be modified to update information or change their status.

-Task Deletion: Completed or unnecessary tasks can be removed from the list.
+- Task Deletion: Completed or unnecessary tasks can be removed from the list.

-Task In-Completion Tracking: Implemented a feature to mark incomplete tasks as incompleted and track progress.
+- Task In-Completion Tracking: Implemented a feature to mark incomplete tasks as incompleted and track progress.

-Task Completion Tracking: Implemented a feature to mark tasks as completed and track progress.
+- Task Completion Tracking: Implemented a feature to mark tasks as completed and track progress.

-Security: Robust security measures are in place to protect user data and prevent unauthorized access.
+- Security: Robust security measures are in place to protect user data and prevent unauthorized access.

-User Profiles: Allow users to create profiles with personalized settings and preferences.
+- User Profiles: Allow users to create profiles with personalized settings and preferences.

+---

-Tech Stack :
+## Tech Stack :

-SpringBoot
+- SpringBoot

-Java
+- Java

-POSTMAN
+- POSTMAN

-DEPENDENCIES ADDED -> Spring Web, Lombok, MySQL Driver, Spring Data JPA, Spring Security, ModelMapper
+---

+## DEPENDENCIES ADDED :
+- Spring Web
+- Lombok
+- MySQL Driver
+- Spring Data JPA
+- Spring Security
+- ModelMapper

+---

-Getting Started :
+## Getting Started :

 Clone the Repository: Download the project from [GitHub repository link].